What is empathy?

-Empathic Leadership is at the core of healthy, successful and happy work environments.
+Empathy is at the core of healthy, successful, and joyful life and work environments.

-I’ve been on a journey with empathy for a long time, a journey that lead to the development of a method, a completely new and different way of looking at empathy and how to apply it consciously and purposefully in life, work, and leadership.
+Functional Empathy™ is a completely new and different way of looking at empathy, and how to apply it in life, work, and leadership.

 Functional Empathy™ offers that solution: an approach that can help leaders, wherever they are on the Functional Empathy™ Scale, to adopt empathy as a value, a trait, and a skill, with effectiveness, purpose and a healthy dose of self awareness.